Will Weaver (basketball): Paris Basketball (2022–2023)

-Weaver was appointed as the new head coach of Paris Basketball of the French LNB Pro A on July 22, 2022.
-Following the 2022-23 campaign, he announced to have rejected an offer to renew his contract in Paris.
+On July 22, 2022, Weaver was named head coach of Paris Basketball of the French LNB Pro A. He left the club after one season.

 Second stint with Brooklyn Nets (2023–2024)

-On June 20, 2023, Weaver returned to the Brooklyn Nets when he was named as an assistant coach for the team.
+On June 20, 2023, Weaver re-joined the Brooklyn Nets as an assistant coach.
+He left following the 2023–24 season.

-Charlotte Hornets (2025–present)
+Charlotte Hornets (2025–2026)

-On August 18, 2005, the Charlotte Hornets hired Weaver to serve as a coaching advisor under head coach Charles Lee.
+On August 18, 2025, Weaver was hired by the Charlotte Hornets to serve as a coaching advisor under head coach Charles Lee.

+Brisbane Bullets (2026–present)

+On March 11, 2026, Weaver was named head coach and president of basketball operations for the Brisbane Bullets of the Australian NBL.

 National team career

-In 2014, Weaver joined the Australia men's national basketball team as assistant coach under Andrej Lemanis for the 2014 FIBA World Cup.
-He remained in the role as of 2018, being part of the Boomers staff at the 2016 Olympics.
+In 2014, Weaver joined the Australia men's national basketball team as an assistant coach.
+He remained in the role as of 2018, being part of the staff at the 2016 Rio Olympics.
 In 2020, Weaver served as acting head coach during the Asia Cup qualifiers in the absence of Brett Brown.